 Class actions are the best means for asserting the common interest of all participants in the action.
 In fact, ERISA breach of fiduciary duty claims often require class certification to proceed, as all other plan participants are necessarily co-plaintiffs if the insurer has breached their fiduciary duty to the participants.
 On the other hand, denial of benefits causes of action are less likely to lead to class action lawsuits, given the personalized nature of the claims process — though there may be a viable class action lawsuit if there is evidence that the insurer consistently and systematically denied claims against participants.

 ERISA class actions, just like other class actions, are brought by a plaintiff on behalf of a larger group of plaintiffs (i.e., a class).
 ERISA claims can be challenging to litigate, and that is especially true of class actions.
 Though ERISA was originally intended to safeguard the interests of employees tied to an employer-sponsored benefit plan, ERISA tends to emphasize out-of-court resolution as opposed to litigation — there is no jury trial, no state trial, and damages may be substantially limited (there are no consequential or punitive damages), among other limitations.

 Given these difficulties, it’s important that you work with an ERISA attorney who has experience litigating both individual and class action claims on behalf of employees.
-Here at Berg Plummer Johnson & Raval, LLP, our attorneys bring to bear decades of experience successfully representing employees in ERISA actions, with the track record to prove it.
-Several of our attorneys have been AV-rated and recognized as Super Lawyers and among the Best Lawyers in America by various publications.
+Here at Berg Plummer Johnson & Raval, LLP, our Houston ERISA class action attorneys bring to bear decades of experience successfully representing employees in ERISA actions.
+Call us at (713) 526-0200 or contact us online to schedule a consultation.